 "If you did not intend to view this content, please close the browser page now.
 You can also anonymously report any potentially illegal child sexual abuse content to the Internet Watch Foundation here."

-The IWF strongly recommends following one of the above routes unless, following consultation with the Splash Page Working Group [#1], the member is subject to one of the following mitigating factors:
+The IWF strongly recommends serving a splash page unless, following consultation with the Splash Page Working Group [#1], the member is subject to one of the following mitigating factors:

 [#1] SPWG to be made up of at least one representative from the Board, the Executive and the Funding Council and to be convened and coordinated by the Funding Council Secretariat as required.